What is Farm to School?

 The 3-C Approach

 Farm to school is a comprehensive strategy that extends beyond farm fresh salad bars and local foods in cafeterias.
-VT FEED has helped to pioneer the “3-C” farm to school approach, which integrates the Classroom, Cafeteria, and the Community.
+Vermont FEED has helped to pioneer the “3-C” farm to school approach, which integrates the Classroom, Cafeteria, and the Community.

 In The Classroom

-VT FEED offers guidance around standards-based farm, food, and nutrition curriculum.
+Vermont FEED offers guidance around standards-based farm, food, and nutrition curriculum.
 Farm to school education provides a real-life context for learning across all disciplines—science, math, art, language arts, foreign languages, and more.
 Engaging students in hands-on opportunities, such as planting school gardens, cooking food from scratch, and visiting local farms, establishes meaningful connections to the curriculum and deepens student understanding.

 In The Cafeteria